389ds/389ds.github.io/docs/389ds/FAQ/faq.md

 -   Sun DS 5.2 and later: Yes - Sun DS 5.2 will replicate with 389 using its legacy replication mode.
 You can use Sun DS 5.2 as a replication hub to replicate 389 with newer versions of Sun/Oracle DS.
 -   Netscape DS 4.x: There is a Legacy Replication Plug-in that must be configured and enabled.
 Additionally, 389 can only act as a consumer for Legacy replication, so you can't have a 4.x server as a consumer for a 389 supplier.
 Finally, this mode is only intended to be used for migration purposes, not long term.

-### But isn't multi-master replication considered harmful?
+### But isn't multi-supplier replication considered harmful?

 Specifically, how do you respond to <http://www.watersprings.org/pub/id/draft-zeilenga-ldup-harmful-02.txt> ?
 The short answer is that 389 lets you decide what level of data integrity you require and gives you the tools to manage your data integrity.
 The long answer is [here](mmrconsideredharmful.html)